 Our modified Not-via technique uses the concept of redundant trees [6].
 Redundant trees are basically a pair of directed spanning trees, which have the appealing property that a single node or link failure destroys connectivity through only one of the trees, leaving the path along the other tree intact.
 The concept was first applied to IP Fast ReRoute in [4].
 In contrast, in this paper we apply redundant trees directly to the prevailing IPFRR technique, Not-via.
-As shall be shown below, organizing the detours over redundant trees gives rise to an easily implementable and deployable "lightweight Notvia" scheme: it significantly decreases the number of Not-via addresses, with clever modifications it reduces computational complexity to linear, and it eliminates most of Not-via's corner cases without introducing new ones.
+As shall be shown below, organizing the detours over redundant trees gives rise to an easily implementable and deployable "lightweight Not-via" scheme: it significantly decreases the number of Not-via addresses, with clever modifications it reduces computational complexity to linear, and it eliminates most of Not-via's corner cases without introducing new ones.

-A. Redefining the semantics of not-via addresses
+3.1 Redefining the semantics of not-via addresses

 Our lightweight Not-via uses ordinary shortest paths for default forwarding, and a pair of redundant trees (the primary and the secondary backup tree) for resilience.
 Correspondingly, a node v has three IP addresses: a default (\mathcal{D}v) , a primary (\mathcal{P}v) and a secondary (\mathcal{S}v) .
 If there is no failure, packets are forwarded along the shortest paths as usual.
 On the other hand, if a failure shows up, packets are tunneled along either the primary or the secondary tree.
-This is achieved by encapsulating the packets into a new IP header with the primary (respectively, secondary) address of the Next-nexthop set as the outer destination address.
+This is achieved by encapsulating the packets into a new IP header with the primary (respectively, secondary) address of the Next-next-hop set as the outer destination address.
 Since, by definition of redundant trees, a single failure leaves at least one of the trees intact, it is guaranteed that packets avoid the failed component.

-Consider Fig. 1, depicting a network and the shortest path, the primary and the secondary backup trees towards node C. The special node L of this network is representing a LAN.
+Consider Fig. 2, depicting the same sample network as before, but now not only the shortest path but also the primary and the secondary backup trees directed towards node C are given (observe that the paths in these trees are node-disjoint).
 Suppose A has a packet to send to node C. As long as its default next-hop, B, is alive, A simply passes the packet to B. If, however, B goes down, A must find a backup path, or at least a next-hop that can push the packet further, towards C. So it encapsulates the packet, sets the outer destination address to the primary backup address of the NNH (node C) and passes it to the next-hop along the primary tree, node D. Assuming that D computed the exact same redundant tree to C (which is not hard to ensure), D will pass the packet through LAN L and node E to C, where it gets decapsulated and sent further.
 If, instead, it is now node E that has to get a packet to C and it finds that connectivity to C went away, both its shortest path and its primary backup path are affected by the failure.
 In this case, the packet is encapsulated to the secondary backup path and sent through L to B. Note that the secondary backup path can not be impacted by the failure in this case, as it is node disjoint from the primary path.
 Finally, a packet forwarded along the primary path gets rerouted to the secondary path should it encounter a failure on its path (this might be the very same failure that pushed the packet to the backup in the first place) but not vice versa.